d-bl/GroundForge/docs/help/Advanced.md

 ![](images/complex-footside.png)

 Below is [G-4 with left footside].
-Notice the red box around "V,6" in the ground area of the prototype.
+Notice the red box around "V,6" in the ground area of the pattern diagram.
 In the original definition, this was "-,L" which draws a long horizontal edge.
 The long horizontal edge sticks out on the left side of the patch.
 We can get a better looking footside by shortening this edge.
 In order to get a short edge on the left side of the patch, we changed the ground definition to use two short horizontal edges in a row ("V,6") instead of one long edge ("-,L").
 The symbols "V,6" and "-,L" give the same result in the thread diagram.
 On the footside, we can cut the ground pattern off at "6" which gives a nicer looking result (see red box around "C,6", the "C" intersection is part of the footside.
 The "6" intersection is part of the ground).
 As an exercise, create the right footside.

 ![](images/complex-footside-definition.png)